 First Year of Graduate School

 During the first year of graduate school for those seeking the Ph.D. degree, students rotate in laboratories and select courses from any basic science department in the School of Medicine.
 After this year of didactic study, , students select their dissertation advisor, join his/her department and adopt the curriculum recommendations of that department.
 Ph.D. students typically complete at least 27 credit hours: for example, four elective courses (15-20 credits), three laboratory rotations (9 credits) and two seminars (2 credits).
 These credits, regardless of the departments in which they were taken, will count toward the Ph.D. requirements.
 Students have an option to specialize in Microbiology & Immunology immediately upon admission to the Ph.D. program simply by electing courses and laboratories exclusively within the department's program recommendations (see below).
 Note that official entry into Microbiology & Immunology takes place at the end of the first year.
-Please visit the web sites of the umbrella admissions portals for more details: Biomedical Sciences Doctoral Portal or Molecular Biology & Genetics.
+Please visit the web sites of the umbrella admissions portals for more details: Biomedical Sciences Doctoral Portal.
 More information on pursuing the VCU M.D./Ph.D. degree can be found at the program's web site.

 The experience of performing laboratory research is the most important component of the students' graduate-level education.
 Such research is conducted under the direction of a graduate advisor.
 Laboratory rotations provide an opportunity to interact closely with faculty in order to determine a suitable match so that an informed decision can be made to join a particular research laboratory.
 Once the advisor is chosen, the student carries out an original, independent research project under the direction of that advisor.
 A Graduate Advisory Committee (GAC) of faculty members meets with the student at least once a year to advise on the progress of the students' research.